-Engaging a nation to create a series of secure and meaningful bank notes
+How do you engage a nation to create a series of secure and meaningful bank notes?

-As of 2016 the Royal Bank of Scotland’s bank notes had remained unchanged for 30 years.
-With a rebrand to the Bank for Scotland, and the introduction of polymer materials it was time to redesign Scotland’s bank iconic notes.
+The design of the RBS bank notes had remained unchanged since 1987.
+However, a rebrand to ‘RBS, the Bank for Scotland’, a need to incorporate increased security features and the introduction of polymer materials heralded a complete redesign of the iconic Scottish notes.

-Given the national significance of this project, we invited some of Scotland’s best creatives, designers, photographers and calligraphers to join us to develop the creative concept for the new notes (O Street, Graven Images, Timorous Beasties and Stuco).
+Given the national significance of this project, we invited some of Scotland’s best creatives; O Street, Graven Images, Timorous Beasties and Stuco, to develop the creative concept and finer details for the new notes.

-From the typography to the featured animals, to the bespoke textile backgrounds, every element of every note has a meaning connected with the people of Scotland.
-The notes are a cultural capture of what is important, and heart felt for us Scots.
+From the typography and calligraphy, featured animals and bespoke textile backgrounds, every element of every note has a meaning connected with the people of Scotland.
+The notes are a cultural time-capture of what is important, and heartfelt for all Scots.